kaiwalsh1/SocialNetworkAPIHomework/README.md

 - [Questions](#Questions)

 ## Installation
-You will need to install Express.js and Mongoose packages, as well as validator.
+You will need to install Express.js, Mongoose, Validator, and moment packages.

 ## Usage
 This application uses Express.js, MongoDB, and Mongoose ODM.